Fortune-telling: Legality

 In 1982, the sociologists Danny L., and Lin Jorgensen found that, "when it is reasonable, [fortune tellers] comply with local laws and purchase a business license."
 However, in the United States, a variety of local and state laws restrict fortune telling, require the licensing or bonding of fortune tellers, or make necessary the use of terminology that avoids the term "fortune teller" in favor of terms such as "spiritual advisor" or "psychic consultant."
 There are also laws that outright forbid the practice in certain districts.

 For instance, fortune telling is a class B misdemeanor in the state of New York.
 Under New York State law, S 165.35:

 Lawmakers who wrote this statute acknowledged that fortune tellers do not restrict themselves to "a show or exhibition solely for the purpose of entertainment or amusement" and that people will continue to seek out fortune tellers even though fortune tellers operate in violation of the law.

-Similarly, in New Zealand, Section 16 of the Summary Offences Act 1981 provides a one thousand dollar penalty for anyone who sets out to "deceive or pretend" for financial recompense that they possess telepathy or clairvoyance or acts as a medium for money through use of "fraudulent devices."
-As with the New York legislation cited above, however, it is not a criminal offence if it is solely intended for purposes of entertainment.

-In Nigeria "pretending to exercise witchcraft or tell fortunes" for gain or reward is punishable by a year's imprisonment.
+In the states of Minnesota, North Carolina, Oklahoma, Pennsylvania, and Wisconsin, all forms of fortune-telling are illegal.

+In Australia, fortune-telling is illegal in South Australia and the Northern Territory.

 Saudi Arabia also bans the practice outright, considering fortune telling to be sorcery and thus contrary to Islamic teaching and jurisprudence.
 It has been punishable by death.

+In the United Kingdom, there was The Fraudulent Mediums Act 1951 which prohibited a person from claiming to be a fortune teller in order to make money for another reason than the purpose of entertainment.
+This act was repealed in 2008, and replaced by The Consumer Protection Act.